Momo and Uzeir

 Momo and Uzeir was a Yugoslav comedy duo made up of Bosniak Rejhan Demirdžić (2 January 1927 – 22 August 1988) and Serbian-born Rudolf "Rudi" Alvađ (17 July 1929 – 21 September 1988).
 The characters of Momo and Uzeir were created by Nikola Škrba (1922–1995).
 Their radio comedy show Cik Cak aired on Radio Sarajevo and was popular all over Yugoslavia.

 Rejhan Demirdžić

 Demirdžić first began acting in 1943, aged 16, in the play The Mistress of the Inn at the Sarajevo National Theatre.
 From 1945 to 1955 he was a member of theater ensembles in Šabac, Niš and Užice, before returning to the Sarajevo National Theatre.
 In 1969 Demirdžić starred in Karađoz (Black-eyed), a sketch comedy television show that he co-wrote with Jurislav Korenić (1915–1974).
 It aired on Televizija Sarajevo until 1971.

 Rudi Alvađ

-Alvađ was born in Petrovac na Mlavi.
+Alvađ was born in Petrovac na Mlavi, then a part of the Morava Banovina of the Kingdom of Yugoslavia.
 He was a theatre actor that worked in Pula and Varaždin before moving to Sarajevo.